gzweigle/open-hybrid-piano/documentation/video_documentation.md

 4. All 88 keys are working with the new architecture.
 5. For the dampers, some use direct sensors and some are estimated based on hammer position.
 6. Testing boards and code.
+7. This is the hardware and firmware of the initial Stem Piano Model G release - [Stem Piano Model G](../packages/StemPianoG/)